gregbrant2/soda/README.md

 The plan is to implement a simple to deploy, simple to use web app, with an API that can be used from a terraform provider and the like.

+## This is a learning project
+Soda is primarily a vehicle to allow me to learn Go, so priorities might seem wrong, such as passwords not being encrypted in the database.
+It's not that I don't know that's bad, I'm just focussed on learning basic syntax and structure for now and I'll go down that rabit hole when I get to it.
+Before then I want to get a good general knowledge of Go fundamentals.

+> [!CAUTION]
+> Soda is not production ready and is not meant to be
+> deployed anywhere of any importance.

 ## Development
+Below are some of the things I might get round to, in rough, but not definate order.

 ### To Do
 - [x] Create database on target server
 - [x] Form validation
     - [x] New Server